How Petitions Work

 Instructions for Filing Petitions

-Check the fact sheets provided for the type of petition you wish to pursue.1 Please ask questions.
+- Do not hurt your own petition: Check the fact sheets provided for the type of petition you wish to pursue.1 Please ask questions.

-Determine whether your petition addresses a contest that takes place in a single county (which means you will be working with the appropriate county board of elections) or if your petition will affect multiple counties or the entire state (in which case you will be working with both county and state boards of election.)
+- Jurisdiction: Determine whether your petition addresses a contest that takes place in a single county (which means you will be working with the appropriate county board of elections) or if your petition will affect multiple counties or the entire state (in which case you will be working with both county and state boards of election.)
 In rare instances, a petition (such as for Sanitary or Fire Districts) will be submitted to a different reviewing authority.
 If you are uncertain, please ask!

-If the petition affects a contest that crosses county lines or affects the entire state, submit the petition request form to the State Board of Election at this email address: firstname.lastname@example.org.
+- Complete a petition request form: This ensures your petition drive will be conducted correctly and that the petition itself will be processed efficiently.
+With the exception of unaffiliated judicial petitions,2 a petition that affects a contest within one county will be handled by that county.
+Submit this request form to that county.
+Access a directory for county boards of election.
+If the petition affects a contest that crosses county lines or affects the entire state, submit the petition request form to the State Board of Election at this email address: email@example.com.

-Use the recommended signature collection forms appropriate to your petition to simplify the process for yourself, the signers, and staff who must verify signatures.
+- Collect signatures: Use the recommended signature collection forms appropriate to your petition to simplify the process for yourself, the signers, and staff who must verify signatures.
 You can receive those forms from your county board of elections or the State Board of Elections.
 You will be gathering the signatures of qualified voters who reside in the applicable county or counties.
 Remember:

-No one may sign a petition on behalf of another person
+- No one may sign a petition on behalf of another person.

-Signatures must be originals (please use INK); no electronic signatures will be counted.
-(Photocopies of signed forms are not accepted by county or state elections offices.
+- Signatures must be originals (please use INK); no electronic signatures will be counted.
+(Photocopies of signed forms are not accepted by county or state elections offices.)

-First, submit signature pages for petitions that affect more than one county to those county boards of election by a certain deadline so staff may verify signatures.
+- Submit signatures for verification: First, submit signature pages for petitions that affect more than one county to those county boards of election by a certain deadline so staff may verify signatures.
 Then, submit the completed petition (comprising all the signature pages) to the State Board of Elections.
 Please review the petition fact sheet that is specific to your petition type.

-Depending upon the type of petition, you might have to submit the county-verified signature pages to the State Board of Elections after the county board(s) verification process.
+- Submit final documentation: Depending upon the type of petition, you might have to submit the county-verified signature pages to the State Board of Elections after the county board(s) verification process.

 1 Fact Sheets address specific types of petitions: ABC; Petition in Lieu of Fee; Unaffiliated; New Party; and Write-In.